deveshm/connormcgarr.github.io/_posts/2022-03-16-type-confusion-part-2.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/2typeconfusion39.png" alt="">

 This is exactly how we would expect our vulnerability to behave.
-After toe `opt(o, o, obj)` function is called, the next step in our script is the following:
+After the `opt(o, o, obj)` function is called, the next step in our script is the following:

 ```javascript
 // Corrupt obj->auxSlots with the address of the first DataView object